Survival Camp is a popular choice for children keen to learn how to survive in the wild!

 - Cash (in person) in advance

-- Childcare vouchers – if booking online or by telephone, we ask you to pay in full at the time of booking using a credit or debit card and will refund this payment once we have received your childcare vouchers.
-Please list your child’s name when transferring vouchers.
+- Childcare vouchers – if booking online or by telephone, you must pay in full at the time of booking using a credit/debit card and send us the vouchers for the childcare element of the booking with a clear reference of which child the payment relates to.
+Once we receive the vouchers, we will refund the voucher value back to the card with which you paid.
+It can take between 10-14 working days to refund you once we have received the vouchers.
+Alternatively, if booking by telephone, we can make a provisional booking and ask you to send the vouchers to us with your child’s name listed on the payment.
+Once the vouchers are received, your booking is confirmed and a confirmation sent.
 Please note that bookings are only confirmed once payment has been received.
 We accept vouchers from a variety of listed childcare providers.
-Childcare vouchers will only be refunded for eligible services that have been delivered within 6 months of receipt of a customer’s voucher.
+Childcare vouchers will only be refunded for eligible services that have been delivered within 6 months of receipt of a customers voucher.

 Our Daycamp Booking Conditions are available as a download; please contact us if you would prefer a hard copy.